 Note 6: Diodes with series 400Ω resistors clamp the SET pin to the OUT pin.
 These diodes and resistors only carry current under transient overloads.
+During normal operation, keep the OUT-to-SET differential voltage below 2V.

 Note 7: Load regulation is Kelvin sensed at the package.